pievos101/Ensemble-GNN/README.md

 ## Method 2

-No models and data is shared, only the topologies of the subnetworks.
+No models and data are shared, only the topologies of the relevant subnetworks.
 Coming soon ...

 <p align="center">